 Staging paints a picture for potential buyers so they can envision life in your home.
 “If I see that a family can live here, I will think my family can live here too,” Dawn explains.

 And nothing represents family life quite like the dinner table.

 That’s why Dawn recommends giving the dining room some staging attention.
 Bring your good china, flatware and linens out of hiding.
 Or add seasonal flair with a dash of bold colors.
-You don’t have to go over the top with every piece of dinnerware you own. or arranging a decorative centerpiece on top of a neutral table runner.
+You don’t have to go over the top with every piece of dinnerware you own.
+Keep things simple by setting just two places at the table or arranging a decorative centerpiece on top of a neutral table runner.
 You can find loads of inspiration on Pinterest and Houzz.

 If I see that a family can live here, I will think my family can live here too. – Dawn Kirkland, real estate agent

 Make your house feel like home by taking advantage of what’s in full bloom right outside your door. “[Fresh flowers] are so inviting,” Dawn says.
 “They warm up a room and send the message that this is a really nice space to be in.”
 If plucking decorations from your yard isn’t an option, stop by your local grocery store and pick out a fresh bouquet that’s already been prearranged.
 If you run short on vases, display your finds in an antique pitcher or Mason jar for a touch of vintage charm.